EvgeniiTitov/pole_inclination_detection/README.txt

 4. Merge lines into longer ones where possible

-5. Create a vertical line in the middle of the image (to extract lines representing pole's edges out of all the lines detected
+5. Use imaginary vertical line in the middle of the image (to extract lines representing pole's edges out of all the lines detected

 6. Using this vertical line pick 2 lines (one to the left, one to the right).

 TO DO:
-- When picking 2 lines out of all lines generated, we could also check if they are parallel, play with their lenght etc.
 - Implement metadata reading and taking it into account in case camera was tilted when an image was taken